 Reality Check: Use credit cards to get the much-desired AA rating on your credit report

 Credit cards are unsecured loans you can get from banks.
 These loans reflect in the credit history.
 If you are diligent enough to pay your balance in full on time, you are actually nursing your credit score.
 Banks are more careful when lending to those with credit scores of CX.
 It means there is no loan history to review.
 Plus, it will be hard to evaluate a person’s creditworthiness.

 Reality Check: Credit cards often come with rewards, rebates, vouchers and discounts

 Most people view credit cards as just spending.
 Often, they overlook the potential of actually saving with it.
 Credit cards come with special offers.
 Examples are freebies, rebates, vouchers and discounts.
 While a credit card is undoubtedly a payment option, you can get more from it.
 However, you need to be mindful of what else comes with it.
 In addition, you can earn free air miles and even cash rebates.
 Just make sure you do not forfeit these by understanding their conditions.

 Reality Check: You can limit your credit to less than your monthly income to control spending

-The bank assesses your credit limit base on your current salary and debt history.
-If you want to avoid overspending, it is better to ask your bank to lower your credit limit.
+The bank assesses your credit limit based on your current salary and debt history.
+Therefore, if you want to avoid overspending, it is better to ask your bank to lower your credit limit.

 Reality Check: Credit cards are unsecured loans